-- Learning how to drive a stick can take some time- do not expect to purchase a manual transmission and drive it off the lot if you’ve never driven one before.
+- Learning how to drive a stick can take some time.
+Do not expect to purchase a manual transmission and drive it off the lot if you’ve never driven one before.

-The information in this article was obtained from various sources.
+The information in this article is obtained from various sources.
 This content is offered for educational purposes only and does not represent contractual agreements, nor is it intended to replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
 The definitions, terms and coverage in a given policy may be different than those suggested here and the language contained therein will govern such policy.
 No warranty or appropriateness for a specific purpose is expressed or implied.